Timinator2000/PySkillz-Contributor-Manual/markdowns/06 - the python files.md

 This file contains the main exercise logic.
 Define your exercise subclass, create an instance of it, and run the exercise.

 The first section is reserved for setup and __must not be modified__.
-It imports the exercise framework from `pyskillz_tools.py`, the user’s solution from `exercise_name.py`, and the suggested solution from `exercise_name_solution.py`.
+It imports the exercise framework from `pyskillz_tools.py`.

 ```python
 ###############################################################################################################